 - Illness caused by radiation therapy.
 Some early research suggests that taking a specific product (wobe-Mugose E, MucosPharma), containing papain, trypsin, and chymotrypsin, daily beginning 7 days before radiation therapy and continuing for 9 weeks thereafter may decrease skin reactions of radiation therapy.
 However, it does not seem to improve nausea, vomiting, or fatigue (tiredness) when taken by mouth every day beginning 3 days before radiation therapy and continuing until the end of radiation therapy.

 - Wound healing.
 Early research suggests that applying a solution containing papain plus DMSO to the skin, followed by the use of ultrasound (a medical procedure that uses sound waves), might improve wound healing.

 - Treating infected wounds.

 - Other conditions.

 PAPAIN Side Effects & Safety

-Allergy to fig or kiwi fruit: One case report suggests that people who are allergic to fig and kiwi might also be allergic to papain.
+Allergy to fig or kiwi fruit: People who are allergic to fig and kiwi might also be allergic to papain.

-Bleeding problems: There is a concern that papain might increase the risk of bleeding in people with a clotting disorder.
+Bleeding disorders: Papain might increase the risk of bleeding in people with a clotting disorder.
 Do not use if you have a clotting disorder.